filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 #### When the Provider Changes

-- On new commit in Provider repository - verify Provider contract against Consumer contracts from Pact Broker/PactFlow ([.github/workflows/build.yml](.github/workflows/build.yml)).
+- On a new commit in Provider repository - verify Provider contract against Consumer contracts from Pact Broker/PactFlow ([.github/workflows/build.yml](.github/workflows/build.yml)).

 ```mermaid